 Investors today are also far more demanding of advanced analytics, rather than making do with basic metrics such as volatility, PE ratios, profitability, and revenue.
 Stakeholders expect access to more comprehensive investment predictions and reports derived from Advanced Pattern Recognition and Predictive Analytics.
 Family Offices that rely on traditional tools cannot hope to offer the same.

-Moreover, market scenarios today are impacted by a host of factors including the unpredictability of social media sentiments, web traffic, and proprietary web content – factors that do not necessarily fit the older analytical moulds of legacy software.
+Moreover, market scenarios today are impacted by a host of factors including the unpredictability of social media sentiments, web traffic, and proprietary web content – factors that do not necessarily fit the older analytical molds of legacy software.

 At Kristal.AI, we always try to stay one step ahead of the digital curve.
 Our multi-asset reporting model ensures that we do not rely heavily on legacy software, and can offer curated and tailor-made strategies based on real-time analysis.
 Our use of machine learning and data processing applications ensures that we can offer our clients structured information sought from in-depth analysis of multiple factors including events, political factors, social media, and news.

 We also task our AI with automatic portfolio rebalancing based on this information, and the entire process occurs in a highly transparent manner.
-Our clients have complete access to all the data that goes into their portfolio modelling, and how and when we decide to rebalance their assets.
+Our clients have complete access to all the data that goes into their portfolio modeling, and how and when we decide to rebalance their assets.

 Coming back to Family Offices, much has been said about their 100-year outlook – a strategy that aims to preserve a family’s wealth across various generations.
 In order to do so successfully, these offices must have impeccable data creation and storage abilities.
-Then they need to sort through all that knowledge and re-organise it to meet current standards – a job that AI was born to do.
+Then they need to sort through all that knowledge and re-organize it to meet current standards – a job that AI was born to do.

 Security and Risk Mitigation

 Machine learning, as well as Big Data, can help analysts identify crucial market trends and points of weaknesses.
-They not only allow wealth managers to predict the onset of danger, but also help them make more astute decisions by continually offering fresh points of reference.
+They not only allow wealth managers to predict the onset of danger but also help them make more astute decisions by continually offering fresh points of reference.
 The use of AI algorithms don’t just help Family Offices enhance their overall portfolios; they also lower costs and overheads, increase speed, and ensure efficient risk mitigation.

 Of course, with the advent of secure distributed ledger systems and new currency systems like Blockchain, Family Offices can enjoy the perks of automated post-trade and compliance processes, secure platforms, and better storage and tracking of financial assets.

-A 2017 report from Campden Wealth and Schillings says that 28% of Family Offices worldwide have been victims of cyber crime already.
+A 2017 report from Campden Wealth and Schillings says that 28% of Family Offices worldwide have been victims of cybercrime already.
 Cyber attacks have been on the rise, and with Family Offices offer a single-point entry into sensitive data.
 Considering that Family Offices handle about 50% of the global UHNI assets, this is a serious cause for concern.